Bicycle Repairs Anyone Can Learn

 Fixing a Flat Tire

-First, flip your bike upside down, resting it on the seat and handlebars.
-Remove the wheel by loosening the nuts or releasing the quick-release lever.
-Use tire levers to pry off one edge of the tire from the rim.
-Remove the tube.
-Inflate the tube slightly and submerge it in water to locate the puncture by looking for bubbles.
-Dry the tube and use the patch kit to cover the hole.
+First, flip your bike upside down so it rests on the seat and handlebars.
+Remove the wheel by loosening the nuts or popping the quick-release lever.
+Use tire levers to pry one edge of the tire off the rim.
+Pull out the tube.
+Give it a little air and dunk it in water — bubbles show you exactly where the hole is.
+Dry the tube and slap a patch on it.

 Adjusting the Brakes